 Best Sights and Attractions in Prague

 The Vltava River flows like a satin ribbon through the heart of Prague.
 The whole city sparkles with Gothic, Baroque and Art Nouveau architecture.
 Prague Castle crowns the hill above the west bank; to the south is the 13th century Mala Strana or Lesser Quarter.
-When you have seen all the major sights in Prague, leave the crowd behind and discover some hidden treasures and remarkable sights.
+When you have seen all the major sights in Prague, leave the crowd behind and discover some hidden treasures and remarkable sights and attractions.

 Best Sights and Attractions in Prague